-The first Academy class started in the Fall of 2018 with students in the class of 2022.
-The application will be available online in early February 2019 and will include three short essays, transcript, and three teacher or other recommendations.
-Applications will be due in late March or Early April 2019.
-After the applications have been received the academy team will review all applicants and make final decisions regarding admissions.
-Students will be notified by May 31st about their status.
-An academy orientation program will be offered in June and students will sign a commitment letter to complete the process.
+The application will be available on the GHSA webpage in early February 2021 and will include three short essays, a transcript, and three teacher or other recommendations.
+Students must have a minimum of a 2.5 GPA to apply to the Academy.

+Applications will be due March 26, 2021.
+After the applications have been received, the academy team will review all applicants and make final decisions regarding admissions.
+Students will be notified by May 31 regarding their status.
+An academy orientation program will be offered in June where students will sign a commitment letter to complete the process.

 Students selected for the Academy will be required to complete a 2-week Summer Bridge College Preparatory Program during the summer before they start the academy.
+Summer Bridge is held the first two weeks of Summer School.